bleetube/ansible-role-nextcloud/README.md

 # Ansible Role: nextcloud

 This Ansible Role installs a rootless [Nextcloud](https://github.com/nextcloud/docker) container using Podman.
-It is intended to be composed with separate roles for Podman and any database backend such as PostgreSQL or Mariadb.
+It is intended to be composed with separate roles for Podman, database, and web proxy.

 ## Requirements